Posts

 Image

 Think you have no time to declutter?
 Do you have five minutes?
 Five minutes is a commercial break.
 You can scramble eggs in five minutes.
 Forget those cat videos – you have five minutes!
 Here's how...
-Use three bags or boxes (one for garbage, one for donations, and one for items that belong somewhere else), and declutter/edit one of these areas in five minutes or less: 1. your purse 2. the diaper bag 3. the medicine cabinet 4. the bathroom counter 5. under the bathroom sink 6. your makeup bag 7. your bedside table 8. your underwear or sock drawer 9. the coffee table 10. magazines 11. the top of your desk 12. your digital desktop 13. smartphone apps 14. a pile of mail 15. the top of the refrigerator 16. the refrigerator door 17. small kitchen appliances 18. the silverware drawer 19. one shelf in the pantry 20. one shelf in the refrigerator 21. one shelf in the linen closet 22. one shelf of books, toys, games, DVDs, knickknacks
+Use three bags or boxes (one for garbage, one for donations, and one for items that belong somewhere else), and declutter/edit one of these areas in five minutes or less: 1. your purse 2. the diaper bag 3. the medicine cabinet 4. the bathroom counter 5. under the bathroom sink 6. your makeup bag 7. your bedside table 8. your underwear or sock drawer 9. the coffee table 10. magazines 11. the top of your desk 12. your digital desktop 13. smartphone apps 14. a pile of mail 15. the top of the refrigerator 16. the refrigerator door 17. small kitchen appliances 18. the silverware drawer 19. one shelf in the pantry 20. one shelf in the refrigerator 21. one shelf in the linen closet 22. one shelf of books, toys, games, DVDs, knickknacks, what

 11 Decluttering Jump Starts